Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: Predicted Luminosity Function Slopes

 \subsection{Compact H\,{\sc ii} region LF from the IMF}

 To derive $\phi_{\HII}(L)$ from the single-slope IMF we adopt the growth law from equation~\eqref{eq:growth_law}, which gives a linear-in-mass track \(m(t;m_{\rm f})\) with a total duration \(t_{\rm form}(m_{\rm f})\).
-Because the luminosity increases along this track, the compact-\HII-region LF is obtained by counting, for each \(m_{\rm f}\), the time spent in a given luminosity bin after the onset of ionization, and then integrating over the IMF; in this sense, each luminosity bin in \(\phi_{\HII}(L)\) mixes contributions from stars with a range of final masses (Fig.~\ref{fig:Lt_cartoon}).
-The resulting LF is
+With this linear growth law, the accretion rate along a track of final mass $m_{\rm f}$ is constant,

+Thus, at fixed $m_{\rm f}$, the time spent in a mass interval $dm$ is proportional to $t_{\rm form}(m_{\rm f})\,dm/m_{\rm f}$.
+In a steady state, the compact-H\,{\sc ii}-region number density at instantaneous mass $m$ is then obtained by integrating over all stars with final mass $m_f\ge m$,